Urban Forest Strategy

 In September 2025, councillors approved the draft strategy for consultation.
 We then ran an internal consultation from October to December 2025, supported by staff communications.
 Feedback was generally supportive and identified minor improvements to clarity, navigation and referencing.

-We are now seeking your views through public consultation, ahead of publishing the final Urban Forest Strategy in 2026.
+In January and February 2026, we sought your views through public consultation, ahead of publishing the final Urban Forest Strategy later in the year.
 Our short video explains more.

 Video: Urban Forest Strategy overview